/

 Inspired by her personal experience as a parent of a child with an inborn error of immunity, she now leads research aimed at enhancing nutritional care for children with compromised immune systems.

-Her work has been cited in key policy documents from organisations such as the United Nations, UNICEF, and WHO, as well as in seven clinical practice guidelines, over 40 book chapters, and more than 70 media articles.
+Her work has been cited in key policy documents from organisations such as the United Nations, UNICEF, and WHO, as well as in clinical practice guidelines, over 40 book chapters, and more than 70 media articles.
 She collaborates with top researchers in various fields, including nutrition, immunology, neuroimaging, and mental health, as well as with clinicians and industry professionals.

-Kirrilly has received seven awards as an early career researcher, including the University of Newcastle College of Health, Medicine and Wellbeing ECR Award (2022) and the HMRI Food and Nutrition Research Program ECR Excellence Award (2024).
+Dr Pursey has received seven awards as an early career researcher, including the University of Newcastle College of Health, Medicine and Wellbeing ECR Award (2022) and the HMRI Food and Nutrition Research Program ECR Excellence Award (2024).

 She actively engages in leadership roles including as the HMRI Food and Nutrition Research Program ECR Representative, with Dietitians Australia, and the Nutrition Society of Australia.